-Earlier this year, we also inaugurated a brand-new three manual organ in our Senior School hall, replacing the previous which had served the school for decades.
+We also inaugurated a brand-new three manual organ in our Senior School hall, replacing the previous instrument which had served the school for decades.

 The whole school approach to music ensures continuity of learning and opportunity.
 ‘Senior School’ music staff spend time in the Junior School, and so there’s a real feeling that music is a journey you can be on from every one of the 14 years you might spend at Watson’s.

 There are music groups, ensembles, quartets, octets, bands and orchestras all the way through school.
 Some are designed for all, regardless of ability, others require an audition for admission.
 Each has its own place, style, genre or focus.